Retirement & Tax Planning Answers

 Real Scenario: A Pre-Retiree Considering Arizona

 A married couple in California, $300K income, $1M home.
 Combined California state income tax + property tax: ~$30K.
-SALT cap loss: $20K of deduction, costing roughly $5K/year in extra federal tax.
+Under the 2026 $40,400 cap, that $30K is now fully deductible, so the SALT cap itself no longer drives the decision the way it did under the old $10,000 cap.

 The Itemize-vs-Standard-Deduction Math

 The SALT cap interacts with the standard deduction.
-The 2017 TCJA roughly doubled the standard deduction, which means many households who used to itemize now take the standard deduction.
-For those households, the SALT cap is irrelevant — they aren't itemizing in the first place.
+The 2017 TCJA roughly doubled the standard deduction, a change OBBBA made permanent, which means many households who used to itemize now take the standard deduction.
+For those households, the SALT cap is irrelevant: they aren't itemizing in the first place.

-The cap binds for households whose itemized deductions (SALT + mortgage interest + charitable giving) still exceed the standard deduction.
-For 2025, the standard deduction is roughly $30,000 for a married couple.
-A household with $10K of SALT (capped) plus $15K of mortgage interest plus $10K of charitable giving = $35K of itemized deductions, beating the standard.
-Without the cap, that same household would have $35K + the additional state/property tax above $10K — a materially larger deduction.
+Itemizing only helps households whose itemized deductions (SALT + mortgage interest + charitable giving) exceed the standard deduction.
+For 2026, the standard deduction is $32,200 for a married couple.
+A household with $40K of SALT plus $15K of mortgage interest plus $10K of charitable giving = $65K of itemized deductions, far beating the standard.
+The higher 2026 SALT cap ($40,400) lets much more of that state and property tax count toward the itemized total than the old $10,000 cap did.

 Common Mistakes